 Time and again, we’ve seen this work.
 A few brave voices become a tumult that turns the tide on issues like racial segregation and gender inequality.

-…Breaking off the beaten track seems hard, but living inauthentically is harder, and picking up the mess when it implodes is the hardest.Claire Salem, Community Activator
+…Breaking off the beaten track seems hard, but living inauthentically is harder, and picking up the mess when it implodes is the hardest.Claire Hunter, Community Activator

 - We are going to see an increase in temperatures and rising sea levels no matter what we do.

 - We have to adapt to that without increasing the gulf between the rich and poor and exacerbating tensions around race and migration.

 - We must adapt our farming practices without using more chemicals that deplete and destroy the fragile soil system that produces our food.

 - We need our seas to be free of plastic, so that the coral reefs can recover and continue acting as one of our biggest carbon sinks.

 - We must change our attitudes, reject throw-away culture, and choose products that are sustainable, natural, and responsible.